-As of August 31, 2020, the Court will offer litigants (counsel or parties) the choice of coming to Court for the hearing of their appeal or participating in the hearing via videoconference.
+As of January 11, 2021, the hearing of appeals will be held by videoconference, in order to comply with current government recommendations.
 The Court office will contact the parties or counsel concerned in order to inform them of the applicable arrangements for such purposes.

 Upon receipt of a motion, the Court office will contact the parties or their counsel, as the case may be, in order to provide them with the necessary information.